Snapper Fishing Charters,

 The snapper (Pagrus auratus) is a much-loved New Zealand fish, which belongs to the sea bream family.
 Recreational anglers know the snapper for its fighting qualities, and restaurant goers for its white, firm and flaky fillets.
 Snapper is one of the most desirable deep-sea food delicacies because it responds well to most cooking methods, it can be baked, fried, steamed, broiled, poached and grilled, but no matter what you do with it, as long as it’s fresh (or freshly frozen) it will taste fantastic!
 Fishing methods to catch these tasty fish are strip baits, jigging, live and dead baits, soft baits, and flasher rigs.

-Bay of Islands – NZ’s best snapper fishing
+Bay of Islands – Best fishing trips aboard Wildblue

 The Bay of Islands has a great all year-round snapper fishery with the main spawning season commencing between late November and running right through to late March.
 During the winter months the Snapper are often found close to the rocks where you get great exciting and challenging fishing, or in a depth of approximately 50 metres where several different fishing methods can be used to catch this tasty fish species.